vandadnp/swift-weekly/issue03/README.md

 ===
 This is the second article in the Swift Runtime series of the Swift Weekly.
 In this article, we will dig deeper into the Swift Runtime and how the compiler deals with producing code for enumerations.
 Saturday morning writings are always fun!
 Let's get this show started.

+If you are an Objective-C or Swift programmer and have __not__ done any Assembly programming or are simply not concerned with the low-level details of this article, jump right into the Conclusion section at the end to get the _juice_ of this article.

 `Int` Enumerations in Swift
 ===
 Here is a simple enumeration that I've written: